Chainathan/pdp-image-manipulation-and-enhancement/README.txt

 -10. sharpen image-name dest-image-name: sharpen the given image and store the result in another image with the given name.
 -11. sepia image-name dest-image-name: produce a sepia-toned version of the given image and store the result in another image with the given name.
 -12. run script-file-path: Load and run the script commands in the specified file.
--13. exit: To terminate the program.
+-13. exit: If the command is used inside a script file then the program will end running the script file.
+If the command is used in a command-line script the program will terminate.
 // Advanced operations
 -14.compress percentage image-name dest-image-name -15.histogram image-name dest-image-name